hwahanik/Data-Science/README.md

 # Data-Science-projects

-In this repository I include projects and research articles in data science applications, specifically for improving Carbonate rock characterization.
+In this repository I include research articles about improving Carbonate rock characterization.